Whether you are a first-time homebuyer or seasoned homeowner, we want to be the professionals to navigate the process with you from start to finish.

 To give you an idea of what the mortgage company(s) will take into consideration, we have prepared information on different mortgage loans.

-A VA Veteran with full entitlement can be approved for a loan up to $647,200.
-This can be 100% financing.
+A VA loan can be 100% financing.
 VA will still allow a mortgage with no down payment.

 Take your annual gross salary and divide by 12.
 Your house payment to include taxes and insurance plus other monthly obligations should not exceed 41% of your gross income.
 VA does not count monthly installment obligations with a payment of less than $100 that will be paid off in six months.
 The six-month time frame does not apply to charge cards.
 If you carry a monthly balance on your charge card, the Mortgage Company will use your monthly minimum payment as an installment debt.